NI will not host WRC round in 2022

 'WRC would showcase Irish rallying'

-Willis' desire to continue with a bid in 2023 has been backed by Larkin and the WRC, who said "the door will remain open" for 2023.
+Willis' desire to continue with a bid in 2023 has been backed by Larkin and the WRC, who said "the door will remain open".

 "WRC Promoter and all of the stakeholders were extremely excited at the prospect of a rally in Northern Ireland," added Larkin.